daywiss/stepstate/README.md

 word within this framework, so your object states should not use `catch`.
 If no catch state is supplied error will be thrown.

-** function (error, object) => string **
+**function (error, object, ...arguments) => string | undefined**
 * error: Error object - This is the error which was thrown
 * object: Stateful object - This is the object state which caused the error
+* ...arguments: any - Arguments passed into the step function
-* return => Return nothing, or a string to transition to a new state.
+* return => Return nothing, a string to transition to a new state, or the original data object.

-Each function has these parameters
-* data : stateful object - Your stateful data object.
-You should mutate this as needed, and set done=true when the data no longer needs to run in state machine.
-* ...arguments : any - any arguments you passed in along with your data when calling [step](#Step)

 ### Step
 Once you have a step function instance, call it with a stateful object as first parameter.
 Other